itzraiyan/AniPort/README.md

 ---

 AniPort is a beginner-friendly, interactive Python tool for **backing up and restoring your AniList anime and manga lists**.
-Whether you want a safe copy of your lists, plan to migrate data, or just love the idea of keeping your collection safe with a sprinkle of anime vibes, AniPort is for you!
+Whether you want a safe copy of your lists, plan to migrate data, or just love colorful terminals – AniPort is for you!

 ---